asrathour12/DevopsProject/README.md

 * Choose the respective repo
 * Save and Apply

-S### Step 2 :- Build the image with below command :-
+### Step 2 :- Build the image with below command :-

 docker build -t devopsproject/asrathour12 .